Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Parameter Analysis

 We evaluate how LoTTS scales with the total number of generated images $N$ and compare it against a pure global Best-of-$N$ baseline.
 In both cases, $N$ represents the total number of images generated per prompt.
 For Best-of-$N$, this is simply the number of globally sampled candidates.
 For LoTTS, however, the same budget $N$ is redistributed between the number of initial samples and the number of local refinements performed around each initial sample.
-For example, $N=1$ corresponds to pure global sampling, $N=3$ corresponds to $1$ initial sample with $k+1=3$ local candidates, $N=6$ corresponds to $2$ initial samples with $k+1=3$ refinements each, and $N=9$ corresponds to the default LoTTS setting of $3$ initial samples with $k+1=3$ refinements each.
+For example, $N=1$ corresponds to pure global sampling, $N=3$ corresponds to $1$ initial sample producing $1+k=3$ total images (the original plus $k{=}2$ local refinements), $N=6$ corresponds to $2$ initial samples each producing $1+k=3$ images, and $N=9$ corresponds to the default LoTTS setting of $3$ initial samples each producing $1+k=3$ images.

-\myparagraph{Scaling behavior of LoTTS.} Tab.~\ref{tab:lotts_scaling} shows that LoTTS exhibits smooth and consistent performance gains as the total number of generated images $N$ increases from 1 to 9.
+\myparagraph{Scaling behavior of LoTTS.} Tab.~\ref{tab:lotts_scaling} shows that LoTTS exhibits overall consistent performance gains as the total number of generated images $N$ increases from 1 to 9.
 Even with extremely small budgets, such as $N=3$, LoTTS already achieves notable improvements over pure global sampling ($N=1$).
 For example, on SD2.1, HPS increases from 20.44 at $N=1$ to 21.12 at $N=3$, accompanied by an IR gain from 0.236 to 0.413.
 As $N$ continues increasing, these gains become more substantial: at $N=6$, SD2.1 reaches HPS 22.29 and IR 0.531; and at $N=9$, LoTTS achieves its strongest performance with HPS 24.52 and IR 0.680.
 A similar pattern appears in SDXL and FLUX.
 On SDXL, HPS improves from 23.44 ($N=1$) → 25.23 ($N=3$) → 26.21 ($N=6$) → 28.23 ($N=9$), with IR rising from 0.680 to 1.102.
 FLUX shows even stronger scaling: HPS increases from 29.34 ($N=1$) to 31.23 ($N=3$), then to 32.24 ($N=6$), and ultimately reaches 33.33 at $N=9$.
 The IR metric follows the same trend, improving from 1.038 to 1.605.
 These consistent improvements across all models and metrics indicate that each additional global starting point introduced by a larger budget $N$ provides new semantic modes for LoTTS to refine.
 Since every starting point is further expanded into multiple locally refined variants, LoTTS is able to generate a rich set of high-quality candidates around these diverse global modes.